LESSON No. 3

 Glossitis

-The black (hairy) tongue (lingua villosa nigra) is represented by hyperkeratosis of the filiform papillae, which, as a result, take the form of a bristle.
-Altered papillae change over time
+The black (hairy) tongue (lingua villosa nigra) is represented by hyperkeratosis of filiform papillae, which as a result take on the appearance of stubble.
+Changed papillae change over time

-Precancerous conditions and processes have a different nature (dystrophic, inflammatory) and are conditionally divided into obligate and facultative precancers.
-Obligate precancer (mandatory
+Precancerous conditions and processes have a different nature (dystrophic, inflammatory) and are conventionally divided into obligate and facultative precancers.
+Obligate precancer (required)

 Oral tumors

-Tumors and tumor-like formations of the oral cavity differ little from those of any other localization, with the exception of organ-specific tumors of the salivary glands and granular cell myoblastoma
+Tumors and tumor-like formations of the oral cavity differ little from those of any other location, with the exception of organ-specific tumors of the salivary glands and granular cell myoblastoma

 Tumors of the tongue

-Rakyazyka almost always occurs superficially, often on the basis of leukoplakia, traumatic ulcer or syphilitic fissure.
-It develops predominantly in men over 50 years of age.
+Tongue ulcer almost always occurs superficially, often due to leukoplakia, traumatic ulcer or syphilitic fissure.
+It develops mainly in men after 50 years of age.
 Have

 Tumor-like formations and cysts of the oral cavity

-Conditions or processes in the mucous membrane and in the soft tissues of the oral cavity, clinically and morphologically manifested as voluminous, are usually considered as tumor-like formations.
-They include
+Conditions or processes in the mucous membrane and soft tissues of the oral cavity, clinically and morphologically manifested as voluminous, are usually considered as tumor-like formations.
+These include

-Stomatitis acuta, seu chronica - acute or chronic stomatitis, diffuse inflammation of the oral mucosa.
-Stomatitis gangraenosa (noma) - gan
+Stomatitis acuta, seu chronica – acute or chronic stomatitis, diffuse inflammation of the oral mucosa.
+Stomatitis gangraenosa (noma) – gang

 Test self-control